Miley Cyrus and Kaitlynn Carter Have Split

 All good things must come to an end.

-Miley Cryus and Katilynn Carter have split, but they are still friends, E!
+Miley Cyrus and Kaitlynn Carter have split, but they are still friends, E!
 News has learned.
 Details of their breakup are unknown, but we've learned there was no drama between the two.

 This news comes as a surprise considering just last week, they appeared to be in good spirits when they were spotted out and about in Los Angeles.
 In fact, the two couldn't seem to take their hands or eyes off of each other as they enjoyed an afternoon outing in matching outfits.